inductiva/inductiva/docs-sources/how-it-works/index.md

-# How it works
+# How It Works

 At Inductiva, we want to provide you with the knowledge and tools you need to scale your simulations.

 We've prepared a collection of helpful guides to support you navigating Inductiva's platform with ease.
-We offer **The Basic** to get you started, **In-Depth Recipes** with practical scripts to solve specific problems, and **Best Practices** to help you optimize your workflow, save time and money, and use the platform more efficiently.
+We offer **The Basic** to get you started, **Recipes** with practical scripts to solve specific problems, and **Best Practices** to help you optimize your workflow, save time and money, and use the platform more efficiently.

 Whether you're a beginner or an advanced user, this page is designed to support you at every step.